Policy Issues

 - We urge Congress to pursue measures that protect cultural property around the world, and to consider museums and conservation professionals as part of the solution to these issues.
 We expect the United States Government to comply with international law and urge the U.S. Government to maintain its commitment to its longstanding practice of not targeting cultural sites during peace or wartime.

-» Learn more on the Public Diplomacy and the Protection of Cultural Property page, including supporting letters and testimony.
+» Learn more on the Public Diplomacy and the Protection of Cultural Property issue page.

 Issue: Shutdown Prevention and Economic Impact